shayan066/My-Fitness-Pal/README.md

 ## Team members:

-1. Rajashree Chakraborty
+1. Shayan Azeem
-2. Manish Tiwari
+2. Vedansh Gupta
-3. Md.
-Naushad Ahamed
+3. Shanu Ahamad
-4. Sunil sahu
+4. Shivangi Agnihotri
-5. Shahrukh

 ## Project Details:
 MyFitnessPal is a smartphone app and website that tracks diet and exercise.
 This is a MERN full stack collaborative project which is a clone of the [myFitnessPal.com](https://www.myfitnesspal.com/) website.